Lysenthia/space-explorer/README.md

 The game can be built using the makefile
 - In order to build the command line version of the game, run `make cli`
 - In order to build the GUI version of the game, run `make gui`
+- You can see the possible usage for the makefile by running `make help`

 #### Image sources